Andrew James drake (drakey)

 His love for life and loyalty for his friends, family and his want to make a change to the awareness and support toward cancer were rewarded when ITV’S Alan Titchmarsh, his team and some of Andrews friends completely transformed and redesigned his garden at home for Andrew, Rachel & Lucas to enjoy with family and friends in the time left.
 Andrew loved it but in his normal selfless way was just happy Rachel and Lucas had something to enjoy and be comfortable in.

 Being the inspiration and Co-founder of The Ducks and Drakes Cancer Trust is testimony that Andrew maintained these remarkable qualities throughout his long and arduous fight with cancer.
 Andrew always found a way to create hope and positivity out of sadness.
 He never lost the fight, he won -his terms, his battlefield- and was truly courageous and selfless throughout.

 Andrew and his family set up THE DUCKS AND DRAKES CANCER TRUST not long after his first diagnosis with the help of close friends.

-Thanks to Andrew’s determination to make a difference we are now fully fledged and our aims are to raise money for awareness via leaflets and posters positioned in all venues that youngster will visit e.g. Rugby/football clubs, pubs, schools, sports centres and colleges.
+Thanks to Andrew’s determination to make a we are now fully fledged and are aims are to raise money for awareness via leaflets and posters positioned in all venues that youngster will visit e.g. Rugby/football clubs, pubs, schools, sports centres and colleges.